Is God real? Does God exist?

 4. GOD IN CHURCH

 The most important aim of churchgoers, as committed Christians, is to worship God.
-We praise him for his greatness and what he has done, and still does, for us in life.
+We praise him for his greatness and what he has done for us in the past, and still does for us now in life.

 As I have written elsewhere, I personally did try to build belief and faith without the Church.
 And no, it did not work anywhere near as well!
 So, please don’t waste your time with that idea.